 Apple makes it simple to sync and restore your iPhone, iPad or iPod with iTunes.
-But sometimes, when you use iTunes on Windows/ Mac computer, an iTunes error “The iPhone cannot be synced.
+But sometimes, when you use iTunes, an iTunes error “The iPhone cannot be synced.
 An unknown error occurred (-39)” might pop up as we show below.

 According to feedback on Apple forum, many Apple users are stuck in iTunes error -39 especially when trying to delete photos or videos from iOS device, or download photos or videos from iTunes library to iOS device.
 What’s worse, once iTunes error -39 occurs, you can’t keep your iOS data like photos and videos updated to iTunes, or restore your iOS device from iTunes after any damage or data loss on your device, which is very frustrating.
 Therefore, this tutorial will offer multiple solutions that may be helpful in fixing iTunes error -39 when syncing and restoring iOS device.